Expensify/App/OfflineUX.md

  - there is no error handling in the server and
  - the user does not need to know when the change is done on the server in the background

-How to implement: Use API.write() to implement this pattern.
+**How to implement:** Use [`API.write()`](https://github.com/Expensify/App/blob/3493f3ca3a1dc6cdbf9cb8bd342866fcaf45cf1d/src/libs/API.js#L7-L28) to implement this pattern.
+For this pattern we should only put `optimisticData` in the options.
+We don't need successData or failData as we don't care what response comes back at all.

 # B - Optimistic WITH Feedback Pattern
 This pattern queues the API request, but also makes sure that the user is aware that the request hasn’t been sent yet **when the user is offline**.
 When the user is online, the feature should just look like it succeeds immediately (we dont want the offline UI to flicker on and off when the user is online).